-Section 17.8 Shift Differential Those staff working between the hours of 8:00PM and 8:00AM shall be paid a night shift differential of \$0.50 per hour for every hour worked during the aforementioned time frame.
-This differential will not be calculated into base wages for the purposes of Holiday Pay or Overtime pay.
+Section 17.8 Shift Differential Those staff working between the hours of 8:00 PM and 8:00 AM, as well 8:00 PM Friday through 8:00 AM Monday, shall be paid a shift differential of \$1.00 per hour for every hour worked during the aforementioned time frame.
+This differential will be calculated into base wages for the purposes of Holiday Worked Pay or Overtime Pay.